stgiga/siliconsfe/siliconsfe-specification-1.0-draft.md

 ### 9.2.14 sampleStart

-This stores the location in the SiliconSFe blob where the bank samples start.
+This stores the location in the SiliconSFe blob where the integrated SF bank starts.

 ### 9.2.15 sineWaveStart